pmikstacki/bscript/docs/index.md

 XS is **not a Roslyn replacement**—it serves a different purpose: **fast, lightweight, and embeddable runtime execution without full compiler overhead**.
 If you need to compile and analyze full C# programs, Roslyn is the right tool.
-If you need a small, efficient, and customizable scripting language for runtime execution, XS is a solid choice.
+If you need a small, efficient, and **customizable** scripting language for runtime execution, or you want to easily generate expression trees, XS is a solid choice.

 ---